lenaleeca/identifyASE/README.md

 ## Installation

-To install the IdentifyASE package from GitHub, you need to use the `devtools` package.
+To install the identifyASE package from GitHub, you need to use the `devtools` package.

 ### Step-by-Step Installation

-If the repo is private:
+If the repository is private:

 1. **Install and load `devtools`**